momostarsky/imebra_git/docs/quick_tour.rst

 Creating an empty DataSet
 -------------------------

-When creating an empty :cpp:class:`imebra::DataSet` you have to specify the transfer syntax that will be used to encode it.
+When creating an empty :cpp:class:`dicomhero::DataSet` you have to specify the transfer syntax that will be used to encode it.
 The transfer syntax specifies also how the embedded images are compressed.

 The accepted transfer syntaxes are: